Choux pastry

 Choux pastry, or pâte à choux (/fr/), is a delicate pastry dough used in many pastries.
 The essential ingredients are butter, water, flour and eggs.

-Instead of a raising agent, choux pastry employs its high moisture content to create steam, as the water in the dough evaporates when baked, puffing the pastry.
-The pastry is used in many European cuisines, including French and Spanish, and can be used to make many pastries such as eclairs, Paris-Brest, cream puffs, profiteroles, crullers, beignets, churros and funnel cakes.
+Instead of a raising agent, choux pastry employs its high moisture content to create steam as the water in the dough evaporates when baked, puffing the pastry.
+The pastry is used in many European cuisines, including French and Spanish, and can be used to make many goods such as eclairs, Paris-Brest, cream puffs, profiteroles, crullers, beignets, churros and funnel cakes.

 History

 The full term is commonly said to be a corruption of French pâte à chaud (lit. 'hot pastry/dough').
 The term "choux" has two meanings in the early literature.
 One is a kind of cheese puff, first documented in the 13th century; the other corresponds to the modern choux pastry and is documented in English, German, and French cookbooks in the 16th century.
 This dough was sometimes baked, sometimes fried.
 Choux pastry is later widely documented in the 18th century, under names including Pate a la Royale or Paste Royal.

 Popelins were common aristocratic desserts in the 16th century, and were flavored with cheese or citrus (for example lemon peel, orange blossom water, etc.).
 They were prepared from dough that had been dried over a fire to evaporate its water, which was called pâte à chaud.

 The royal chefs Jean Avice, a pâtissier, and Antoine Carême, who worked in the court of Marie Antoinette, made modifications to the recipe in the 18th century, resulting in the recipe most commonly used now for profiteroles.

 The name pouplin (lit. 'baby, small child'), later popelin or poupelin, is attested in around 1349 for a kind of cake made with flour and eggs.

 A widely repeated story claims that choux pastry was invented in 1540 by a Pantanelli and a Popelini (neither of whom is ever cited with a first name), supposedly the pastry chefs of Queen Catherine de' Medici, the Italian wife of King Henry II of France.
 This is part of the fiction that Italian cuisine was introduced to France by her retinue, apparently first mentioned in the 18th century.
 Pantenelli supposedly invented the dough in 1540, seven years after the arrival of Catherine in France.
 He is said to have used the dough to make a gâteau named pâte à Pantanelli.
 Over time, the recipe of the dough evolved, and the name changed to pâte à popelin, which was used to make popelins, named after Pantanelli's successor Popelini.
 However, the story of Popelini, also called Popelin, only appears in the beginning of the 1890s in the writings of the French pastry chef Pierre Lacam.
 The story is clearly fictional given that poupelins are attested long before the 16th century, with the name Popelini being created from the word popelin and not the other way around; similarly, Pantarelli appears to be derived from pâte.